|

 check that no intrados length was higher than the extrados length, to

 ensure a correct functioning of the arch structure.
+Moreover all the data

 concerning the distance among intrados and extrados of every single arch